isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mother Tongue Languages.md

 ## Our Learning Approach

 Mother Tongue Department adopted Communicative Language Teaching Approach in the teaching of MTL.
-We would like to develop our students into a confident person who is open-minded and able to communicate effectively.
+We would like to develop our students into a confident individuals who are open-minded and able to communicate effectively.

 ## Our Special Programmes